Generic name: acetaminophen and codeine [ a-SEET-a-MIN-o-fen-and-KOE-deen ]

 In rare cases, acetaminophen may cause a severe skin reaction that can be fatal.
 This could occur even if you have taken acetaminophen in the past and had no reaction.
-Stop taking this medicine and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.
+Stop taking acetaminophen and codeine and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.

 Acetaminophen and codeine may cause serious side effects.
 Call your doctor at once if you have:

-noisy breathing, sighing, shallow breathing;
+noisy breathing, sighing, shallow breathing, breathing that stops;

 a light-headed feeling, like you might pass out;

-Serious side effects may be more likely in older adults and those who are debilitated or have wasting syndrome or chronic breathing disorders.
+Serious breathing problems may be more likely in older adults and in those who are debilitated or have wasting syndrome or chronic breathing disorders.

 Common side effects include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.